liveview-native/live_view_native/guides/ex_doc_notebooks/swiftui-views.md

 You can use the `system-image` attribute to provide the name of system images to the `Image` element.

 For the full list of SF Symbols you can download Apple's [Symbols 5](https://developer.apple.com/sf-symbols/) application.
-Alternatively, you

 Evaluate the cell below to see an example using the `square.and.arrow.up` symbol.